sanity-io/hierarchical-document-list/README.md

   fieldKeyInDocument: 'customTreeDataKey' // the name of the hierarchical field
   // ...
 })

+// Ideally, use the same configuration object you defined in your schemas: import {hierarchicalOptions} from './hierarchicalSchemas'

+createDeskHierarchy({
+  ...hierarchicalOptions
+  // ...
+})
 ```

 ---

 📌 **Note:** you can also use the method above to add hierarchies inside the schema of documents and objects, which would be editable outside the desk structure.

 We're considering adapting this input to support any type of nest-able data, not only references.
-Until then, avoid `createHierarchicalField` for fields in nested schemas as, in these contexts, it lacks the necessary affordances for a good editing experience.
+Until then, avoid using the generated schemas in nested schemas as, in these contexts, it lacks the necessary affordances for a good editing experience.

 ---